Mount San Antonio: After the 1938 flood

 The flood of 1938 destroyed most of the human-made structures in Camp Baldy and Icehouse Canyon.
 The casino was destroyed, but the hotel (today's Buckhorn Lodge) survived.
 No new building has been allowed in Icehouse Canyon, and the Icehouse Canyon resort was destroyed in 1988 by a suspicious fire.
 Camp Baldy was rebuilt and later became Mt.
 Baldy Village.

 During a snow storm on March 2, 1949, two Marine Corps Hellcat fighter planes were flying in formation in an instrument training exercise when they crashed into the west side of the summit's south ridge.
 Dozens of pieces of wreckage were scattered across the slope just below the present location of the Ski Hut Trail, and are not noticeable to casual observation from the trail only because they are overgrown with brush.

 The ski lift dates to 1952 and was expanded and modernized in 1975.
-As the surviving privately owned cabins in Icehouse Canyon, Baldy Village, and Manker Flats come to the end of their 99-year leases on their lots, the Forest Service, no longer wishing to be a landlord, is converting them to private ownership.
+As the surviving privately owned cabins in Icehouse Canyon, Baldy Village, and Manker Flats come to the end of their 99-year leases on their lots, the Forest Service, no longer wishing to be a landlord, was converting them to private ownership.
 A Zen Center was established at Manker Flats in 1971.
 As of 2018, the only resorts and lodges serving the general public are the Mt.
 Baldy Lodge and Buckhorn Lodge in Mt.
 Baldy Village, and there is also a restaurant at the Baldy Notch ski area.
 The Snow Crest Lodge at Manker Flat is closed and being renovated.

 Today, Mt.
 Baldy Village has its own fire department, church, visitor center and school district.
 Mt.
 Baldy School (the abbreviation is the standard usage) has about 105 students.
 The visitor center is tended by unpaid volunteer rangers.
 As of 2013, the Forest Service does not have any paid rangers on duty in the area.